-Program Performance Period: Proposed projects should be completed in twelve months or less.
+Program Performance Period: Proposed projects should be completed in 12 months or less.

-The Department of State will consider applications for continuation of grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.
+The Department of State will entertain applications for continuation grants funded under these awards beyond the initial budget period on a non-competitive basis subject to availability of funds, satisfactory progress of the program, and a determination that continued funding would be in the best interest of the U.S. Department of State.

-This notice is subject to availability of funding.
+This notice is subject to the availability of funds.